 ECU has achieved the Citation as an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA) for the fourth consecutive year.
 The citation recognises our long-standing commitment to creating an inclusive culture in which female staff participate equally at all levels.

-ECU has been ranked sixth in the world for Gender Equality in the Times Higher Education (THE) University Impact Rankings in 2019.
+ECU has been ranked in the top 4% of universities in the world for Gender Equality in the Times Higher Education (THE) University Impact Rankings in 2020.
 As a socially responsible organisation, we are exemplars in our community for sustainable practices.
 We are recognised for our work to redress inequalities through our commitment to the United Nations’ Sustainable Development Goals (SDGs).

 ECU provides a number of gender equality related resources and information to inform staff and students at the University.

 Thursday, 29 October 2020

 On 14 October 2020, ECU's scholarship ceremony celebrated the talent and diversity of ECU students, announcing the 2020 Women in STEM scholarship recipients.

 ECU continues to recognise the talent and achievement of all staff at the Edith Cowan Athena SWAN Advancement Scheme Awards Ceremony 2020